janssen70/hybrid_ai/README.md

 P <--> G
 P --> S
 ```

+This example assumes Linux but can be made to run in WSL, some notes at the end of this file.
+Tested on Ubuntu 22 and Python 3.10 and 3.13

 It requires a number of things to be set up first.
 The instructions below take some
 shortcuts.
 These are fine if you do not regularly use MQTT or Python.
 You will